pachyderm/docs-content/2.3.x/how-tos/jupyterlab-extension.md

 Use the [JupyterLab extension](https://pypi.org/project/jupyterlab-pachyderm/) to:

-- Connect your Notebook to a Pachyderm cluster
+- Connect your Notebook to a {{%productName%}} cluster
-- Browse, explore, and analyze data stored in Pachyderm directly from your Notebook
+- Browse, explore, and analyze data stored in {{%productName%}} directly from your Notebook
 - Run and test out your pipeline code before creating a Docker image

 {{% notice danger %}}